Nonachiparu

-Nonachiparu (ml; നൊണച്ചിപ്പാറു) is an Indian soap opera which launched on Asianet channel by 5 September 2016.
+Nonachiparu (നൊണച്ചിപ്പാറു) is an Indian soap opera that launched on Asianet on 5 September 2016.
 Actress Sana Althaf plays the lead role in the series.

 The show airs every Monday to Friday 10 PM IST.
 It replaced the popular game show Sell Me the Answer.

-This series ended up in 2 months, it was abruptly stopped and was replaced by 2nd part of TV series Vellanakalude Naadu on 21 November 2016.
+This series ended in 2 months – it was abruptly stopped and was replaced by the second part of the television series Vellanakalude Naadu on 21 November 2016.

 Plot

 Parvathy has the knack of fooling anyone and make them believe her lies.
 This habit of lying had irrevocably destroyed her life and how she has to now face the consequences.